MatthiasLiszt/pythonflaskcontact/README.md

 # Python Flask Contact Form

 A python flask server which stores messages from a contact form in a database.
+As a simple database just SQLite is used.

 ## Installation